 Biography

-His work has been exhibited internationally, including at Biennale Internationale de Sculpture de Ouagadougou, Mitchell-Innes & Nash (New York), The Anzai Gallery (Tokyo), AKKA Project (Venice), Galleri Christoffer Egelund (Copenhagen) and Gallery 1957 (Accra).
-In Ghana, he has presented solo exhibitions such as Elementary Rebirth at Nubuke Foundation and The Dreamer's Cocoon at The Noldor Residency.
+His work has been exhibited internationally, including at Biennale Internationale de Sculpture de Ouagadougou, Mitchell-Innes & Nash (New York), The Anzai Gallery (Tokyo), AKKA Project (Venice), Galleri Christoffer Egelund (Copenhagen), and Gallery 1957 (Accra).
+In Ghana, he has presented solo exhibitions including Elementary Rebirth at Nubuke Foundation and The Dreamer's Cocoon at The Noldor Residency.

-A finalist for the Ellipse Art Prize (2025) and Second Runner-Up for the Kuenyehia Prize (2023), Anyah's works are held in significant collections, including the Celine Art Project, Sir David Adjaye Collection, and Fischer Shull Collection.
+Anyah is a finalist for the Ellipse Art Prize (2025), Second Runner-Up for the Kuenyehia Prize (2023), and a 2026 Building Beyond Fellow of the Prince Claus Fund.
+His works are held in the Celine Art Project, Sir David Adjaye Collection, and Fischer Shull Collection.

 Curriculum Vitae